The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: Introduction

 \section{Introduction}

-One of the most important topics in hadronic physics is understanding the internal structures of hadrons in terms of quarks and gluons.
-The partonic structure of a hadron is effectively characterized by various light-cone partonic distribution functions, such as parton distribution functions (PDFs)~\cite{Xu:2024nzp,Wu:2025rto,Tanisha:2025qda}.
-PDFs represent the diagonal matrix elements of specific operators and serve as essential inputs for theoretical calculations of physical observables in deep inelastic scattering (DIS) high-energy processes.
-However, PDFs only describe the longitudinal momentum distribution of partons within hadrons.
-To gain insight into the three-dimensional internal structure of a hadron, one must consider non-diagonal or off-forward matrix elements.
-These non-diagonal matrix elements can be parameterized using generalized parton distributions (GPDs)~\cite{Mueller:1998fv,Ji:1996nm,Radyushkin:1997ki,Ji:1998pc,Theussl:2002xp,Diehl:2003ny,Zhang:2020ecj,Zhang:2021mtn,Zhang:2021shm,Zhang:2021tnr,Zhang:2021uak,Zhang:2022zim,Mezrag:2022pqk,Qiu:2022bpq,Zhang:2024adr,Goharipour:2025zsw}.
+One of the central topics in hadronic physics is the understanding of the hadron structure in terms of quark and gluon degrees of freedom.
+The partonic structure of a hadron is commonly described by light-cone parton distribution functions (PDFs)~\cite{Xu:2024nzp,Wu:2025rto,Tanisha:2025qda}, which correspond to diagonal matrix elements of certain operators and provide crucial inputs for theoretical predictions in deep inelastic scattering (DIS) and other high-energy processes.
+However, PDFs only give information on the longitudinal momentum distribution of partons.
+Accessing the full three-dimensional structure requires the study of non-diagonal (off-forward) matrix elements, which are parameterized by GPDs~\cite{Mueller:1998fv,Ji:1996nm,Radyushkin:1997ki,Ji:1998pc,Theussl:2002xp,Diehl:2003ny,Zhang:2020ecj,Zhang:2021mtn,Zhang:2021shm,Zhang:2021tnr,Zhang:2021uak,Zhang:2022zim,Mezrag:2022pqk,Qiu:2022bpq,Zhang:2024adr,Goharipour:2025zsw}.